dcblack/technology_demonstrator/README.md

 HOW TO BUILD
 ============

+Make sure you meet the general requirements.
+See NOTES.md for additional information.

 To build the software for systemc, type:

 - pushd sysc && make clean exe && popd